-Annabelle Gauberti, founding partner of London entertainment law firm Crefovi, is now a neutral for the Films, Entertainment and Media section of the WIPO Arbitration and Mediation Center
+Annabelle Gauberti, founding and managing partner of London law firm Crefovi, focused on advising the creative industries, is now a neutral for the Films, entertainment and media section of the Arbitration & mediation center of the World intellectual property office (‟WIPO”).

 The subject matter of the mediation and arbitration cases so far administered by the WIPO Center includes artistic production finance agreements, art marketing agreements, consultancy and engineering disputes, copyright issues, distribution agreements for pharmaceutical products, Information Technology agreements including software licenses, joint venture agreements, patent infringements, patent licenses, research and development agreements, technology transfer agreements, telecommunications related agreements, trademark issues (including trademark coexistence agreements), TV distribution rights, as well as cases arising out of agreements in settlement of prior court litigation.

-On 13 April 2015, Annabelle Gauberti was notified by the WIPO Center that she had been admitted as a mediator and arbitrator on the Film and Media Panel, for the jurisdictions of France and the UK.
+On 13 April 2015, Annabelle Gauberti becomes arbitrator for WIPO: she was notified by the WIPO Center that she had been admitted as a mediator and arbitrator on the Film and Media Panel, for the jurisdictions of France and the UK.
 She looks forward to working on future mediation and arbitration cases as an mediator and arbitrator of the WIPO Center.

 The WIPO Mediation and Expedited Arbitration Rules for Film and Media have been specifically tailored to resolve disputes in the film and media sectors, without the need for court litigation.